Erolf345/Smart-Environment/mesh_network/Readme.md

 ```
 should be fine but newer versions exist.

+Once installed setup the interfaces by running ```sudo ./init.sh``` and reboot.
+Wifi connectivity may not work after this point.

-Once installed just run start-batman-adv.sh as root.
+Then just run start-batman-adv.sh as root.
 CAUTION: Wifi networking will be disabled.
 Either connect using ethernet or reconnect via mesh network.

 Now you can use batctl to get information about the network.